-The right marginal branch of right coronary artery (or right marginal artery) is a large marginal branch which follows the acute margin of the heart and supplies branches to both surfaces of the right ventricle.
+The right marginal branch of the right coronary artery (or right marginal artery) is a large marginal branch that follows the acute margin of the heart and supplies branches to both surfaces of the right ventricle.

-The posterior descending artery (PDA) is an artery running in the posterior interventricular sulcus to the apex of the heart where it meets with the anterior interventricular artery.
-It supplies the posterior 1/3rd of the interventricular septum and the posterior walls of ventricles.
+The posterior descending artery (PDA) is an artery running from the posterior interventricular sulcus to the apex of the heart, where it meets with the anterior interventricular artery.
+It supplies the posterior 1/3rd of the interventricular septum and the posterior walls of the ventricles.
 It is typically a branch of the right coronary artery (right dominance).
-Alternately, the PDA can be a branch of the circumflex coronary artery (15%, known as left dominance) which itself is a branch of the left coronary artery.
+Alternately, the PDA can be a branch of the circumflex coronary artery (15%, known as left dominance) which is a branch of the left coronary artery.

 The left coronary artery (LCA) is an artery that arises from the aorta above the left cusp of the aortic valve and feeds blood to the left side of the heart.